OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-quickstart.md

 :::

+## Step 7: Review & Deploy AnyTrust (NEED TO FILL IN HERE)

+## Step 8: Configure Keyset

+For the Batch Poster to function correctly, it's essential that the keyset corresponding to its current configuration is active within the SequencerInbox contract.
+The production of the keyset and keyset hash binary blobs is mandatory, which should then be used as inputs for the SetValidKeyset method on the SequencerInbox contract.

+In this developmental network iteration, we have opted for a single Data Availability Server (DAS), assigning a null value to its private key, and generating a keyset accordingly.

+As part of this transaction process, you will assign the predetermined keyset to your recently generated SequencerInbox contract.

-## Step 6: Download your chain's configuration files and launch your chain
+## Step 9: Download your chain's configuration files and launch your chain

 You should see two buttons appear: `Download Rollup JSON` and `Download L3Config JSON`.
 Follow the instructions in the UI to download your configuration files and deploy your Orbit chain locally using Docker.